Slava Voynov

-Vyacheslav "Slava" Leonidovich Voynov (Вячесла́в Леони́дович Во́йнов; born 15 January 1990) is a Russian professional ice hockey defenceman for Ak Bars Kazan of the Kontinental Hockey League (KHL).
-He was previously suspended by the National Hockey League (NHL).
-The Los Angeles Kings terminated Voynov's six-year, $25 million contract in 2015 but retained his rights.
-Voynov was selected by the Kings in the second round, 32nd overall, of the 2008 NHL Entry Draft.
+Vyacheslav "Slava" Leonidovich Voynov (Вячесла́в Леони́дович Во́йнов; born 15 January 1990) is a Russian professional ice hockey defenceman for Avangard Omsk of the Kontinental Hockey League (KHL).
+He was previously suspended by the National Hockey League (NHL) resulting in the Los Angeles Kings terminating Voynov's six-year, $25 million contract in 2015 but retaining his rights.
+Voynov was selected by the Kings in the second round, 32nd overall, of the 2008 NHL Entry Draft, having won two Stanley Cups in 2012 and 2014.

 Playing career

 Voynov began his career with Traktor Chelyabinsk, playing his rookie Russian Superleague (RSL) season in 2006–07.
 After a second campaign with Traktor, he was selected in the second round, 32nd overall, by the Los Angeles Kings in the 2008 NHL Entry Draft.
 The Kings, in their efforts to translate his Cyrillic-scripted name into the Latin alphabet, originally spelled his given name as "Viatcheslav."
 In the same off-season, Voynov was also drafted fifth overall by the Quebec Major Junior Hockey League (QMJHL)'s Moncton Wildcats in the 2008 Canadian Hockey League (CHL) Import Draft.
 However, because of his two seasons of professional experience in Russia, Voynov was eligible to forego the junior process in North America, and was subsequently assigned to the Kings' minor league affiliate, the Manchester Monarchs, in the American Hockey League (AHL).
 He recorded eight goals and 23 points in his AHL rookie season, and in the following campaign, he improved to 29 points in 79 games.
 In 2011, he was selected to represent the Eastern Conference at the 2011 AHL All-Star Game.

 Voynov's first and second career NHL goals were both scored on 27 October 2011, against Kari Lehtonen of the Dallas Stars.
 On 11 June 2012, Voynov won the Stanley Cup with the Kings in his first NHL season.
-Voynov had an impressive rookie season with the Kings, but with the 2012–13 NHL season delayed because due to a lockout, he was reassigned to Manchester to start the year.
+Voynov had an impressive rookie season with the Kings, but with the 2012–13 NHL season delayed due to a lockout, he was reassigned to Manchester to start the year.
 In the 2013 Stanley Cup playoffs, Voynov set a new Kings record for number of goals scored by a defenceman in one playoff season, scoring his fifth of the playoffs in Game 3 of the Western Conference finals against the Chicago Blackhawks.

 On 18 June 2013, in the subsequent off-season, Voynov and the Kings agreed on a six-year, $25 million contract extension worth an annual average value of $4.16 million.